mumersaleem/NYT-Stories/README.md

 - This module has single file which tests the tab bar buttons on main screen.

 # Development Environment
 - This is built with Xcode 11.6.
-Tested with iPhone 11 on iOS 13.6
+Tested with iPhone 11 on iOS 13.6.
+It supports all orientations.

 # Author
 -  *Umer Saleem*